samaxes

 this makes PHP to compress your PHP files (be cautious, this is very CPU intensive).

-To compress other static content I use Ali Farhadi’s JSmart Compressor which compress css and javascript files.
+To compress other static content you can use Ali Farhadi’s JSmart Compressor which compress CSS and JavaScript files.

 Setup JSmart